What is Fortnite? Safety guide for parents

 What is the age rating?

-You know your child best and can use this information to make an informed decision about whether Fortnite is appropriate for your child.
+You know your child best.
+Use this information to make an informed decision about whether Fortnite is appropriate for your child.

 However, with the Epic Games Store, children under the age of 13 automatically receive a cabined account.
 This restricts a range of features such as communication with other players.
 You must give parental permission for them to access all in-game features.